 The following Friends’ programs have promoted access and inclusion for many years:

 This program ensures that elementary school children in the Ravenswood City School District receive exceptional, engaging science programming, right in their classrooms or homes.
-During the 2020-2021 school year, the program served more than a thousand students through 425 virtual lessons in East Palo Alto elementary schools.
+During the 2021-2022 school year, the program served more than 1,500 students with more than 400 in-person lessons in East Palo Alto elementary schools.

 Super Family Sundays are special events for families who have children with disabilities.
 These events are free and provide exclusive access to the JMZ in a calm and friendly environment.

-Scheduled to open in 2023, the Dinosaur Garden will be an immersive experience of the Cretaceous period in California.
-The Friends has begun a capital campaign to raise funds for this special exhibit.
+Scheduled to open in 2023, the California Dinosaur Garden will be an immersive experience of the Cretaceous period in California.
+The Friends completed a capital campaign to raise funds for this special exhibit.